-Health services in Christchurch and Ashburton in the Canterbury region provided by Canterbury DHB.
-Health services in Timaru are provided by South Canterbury DHB
+Health services in Christchurch and Ashburton in the Canterbury region are provided by Canterbury DHB.
+Health services in Timaru are provided by South Canterbury DHB.

 Canterbury and Ashburton

-The main hosptial in the Canterbury region is Christchurch hospital with a smaller one in Asburton.
+The main hosptial in the Canterbury region is Christchurch hospita, with a smaller one in Asburton.
 There are also several small rural hospitals.
-For all hospitals in the Canterbury region check this website
+For all hospitals in the Canterbury region check the Canterbury DHB website.

-There is one hospital in the South Canterbury region, Timaru Hospital
+Timaru Hospital is the only hospital in the South Canterbury region.

-To find Private hospitals in this region search on this Ministry of Health webpage
+To find private hospitals in this region search on the Ministry of Health webpage.

 All dentists are registered with the Dental Council of New Zealand.
 Use their website to find a dentist near you.

 Doctors (GPs) are fully trained medical doctors who can advise you on your health and refer you for further tests or specialist treatment if needed.
 GPs are registered with a Primary Health Organisation (PHO).

 Enrolling with your local doctor will save you money and help keep you and your family healthy.